 the kingdom of God; but if there is not a priesthood, there is a ministry (page 60 of the Report).

 Let us mark this well.
-In this passage of the Report, *ministry* does not mean service rendered to God and to men, whether of evangelisation, or of faithful care amongst those who have already been brought into the Lord&#8217;s sheepfold; but it means a body of men, to whom belongs the right of exercising their ministry j of men who are, as it is said, a few lines lower down, a government in Christian churches.
-In short, ministry does not mean a certain service, or the subject of testimony with which this service is occupied (as it might be said, for instance, the ministry of the apostle, to designate his service; the ministry of the gospel, to designate the subject matter of testimony); but what has been falsely called the *Clergy.* I fully acknowledge a ministry (that is, a service rendered by God to men, by means of men raised up by God to this end), whether it be that this ministry is exercised towards the world in evangelisation, or is exercised in the church by gifts and suitable instruments of every kind. &#8220;Having then gifts differing according to the grace that is given to us, whether prophecy, let us prophesy according to the proportion of faith; or ministry, let us wait on our ministering; or he that teacheth, on teaching; or he that exhorteth, on exhortation,&#8221; etc., @Romans 12: 6 - 8, etc. Peter also said, &#8220;As every man hath received the gift, even so minister the same one to another as good stewards of the manifold grace of God,&#8221; etc., @1 Peter 4: 10.
+In this passage of the Report, ministry does not mean service rendered to God and to men, whether of evangelisation, or of faithful care amongst those who have already been brought into the Lord's sheepfold; but it means a body of men, to whom belongs the right of exercising their ministry; of men who are, as it is said, a few lines lower down, a government in Christian churches.
+In short, ministry does not mean a certain service, or the subject of testimony with which this service is occupied (as it might be said, for instance, the ministry of the apostle, to designate his service; the ministry of the gospel, to designate the subject matter of testimony); but what has been falsely called the *Clergy*.
+I fully acknowledge a ministry (that is, a service rendered by God to men, by means of men raised up by God to this end), whether it be that this ministry is exercised towards the world in evangelisation, or is exercised in the church by gifts and suitable instruments of every kind.
+"Having then gifts differing according to the grace that is given to us, whether prophecy, let us prophesy according to the proportion of faith; or ministry, let us wait on our ministering; or he that teacheth, on teaching; or he that exhorteth, on exhortation", etc., @Romans 12: 6 - 8, etc. Peter also said, "As every man hath received the gift, even so minister the same one to another as good stewards of the manifold grace of God", etc., @1 Peter 4: 10.

 Finally, Jesus Himself approves of those, as faithful servants, who have traded with the gift that He entrusted to them, because they have sufficient confidence in Him to labour without further authority than the communication of the gift; and intelligence enough to understand that God does not light a candle to put it under a bushel.
 But this is not the meaning of the word ministry, in the paragraph we have just quoted.
-There the ministry is contrasted with the work of Priscilla, and Aquila, and of Origen before his ordination. &#8220;*They* were only simple believers,&#8221; but besides that, &#8220;there is a ministry,&#8221; that is, a clergy.
+There the ministry is contrasted with the work of Priscilla, and Aquila, and of Origen before his ordination. "*They* were only simple believers", but besides that, "there is a ministry", that is, a clergy.
 Christian churches need a government.